The Best Deck Paints, According to DIYers

 Do right by your deck by painting it pronto with the long-wearing paint that’s ideal for its age and condition.

-Serving to extend your home’s living area for personal downtime and festive gatherings, the deck sees a ton of traffic and takes a beating from the elements even when it’s not in use.
+Serving to extend your home’s living area for personal downtime and festive gatherings, the deck sees a ton of traffic and takes a beating from the elements even when not in use.
 So if you’re noticing aged wood or peeling paint, it’s probably time for a fresh finish—the sooner the better!
-The longer you wait to paint your deck, the more flaws it will accrue, and the harder the paint job will be.
+The longer you wait to paint your deck, the more flaws it will develop, and the harder your job of maintenance will become.

-Deck paint hides flaws in wood and is easily customizable to match or contrast with the color of your home’s siding, thanks to a wide array of colors available.
-But you’ve got to choose one that can stand up to harsh outdoor conditions, including blowing dirt, wind, rain and temperature extremes.
-Keep reading to learn how to judge the best deck paint and what qualifies the following four options as suitable for the most common situations.
+Deck paint provides protection, hides flaws, and being available in a wide range of colors, it can be used to make your deck stand out or blend in by contrasting or matching your home’s siding.
+Most important is to choose one that can stand up to harsh outdoor conditions—blowing dirt, wind, rain and temperature extremes.
+Keep reading to learn how to judge the best deck paint and what makes the below three our top picks for most homeowners.

-- BEST ALL-PURPOSE DECK PAINT: KILZ Enamel Porch and Patio Latex Floor Paint
+- BEST OVERALL: KILZ Enamel Porch and Patio Latex Floor Paint

-- BEST ECO-FRIENDLY DECK PAINT: Montage Signature Interior/Exterior Eco-Friendly Paint
+- BEST ECO PICK: Montage Signature Interior/Exterior Eco-Friendly Paint

-- BEST FOR DECKS THAT GET WET: Rust-Oleum Marine Topside Paint
+- BEST WEATHER PROTECTION: Rust-Oleum Marine Topside Paint

 Choosing the Right Deck Paint